Axlar-Björn

-Björn Pétursson (1555–1596) was the only known serial killer in the history of Iceland.
+Björn Pétursson (c.
+1555–1596) was the only known serial killer in the history of Iceland.
 He was nicknamed Axlar-Björn, with Axlar being genitive of Öxl, his place of residence.

 Early life

 Axlar-Björn was the youngest of three children born to an Icelandic farmer couple.
 He lived at Öxl, west of Búðir, in Snæfellsnes.

 Murders

-When he was 15 years old, Axlar-Björn began to help on the farm of a rich neighbor named Ormur, in exchange for room and board.
+When he was 15 years old, Axlar-Björn began to help on the farm of a rich neighbour named Ormur, in exchange for room and board.
 Ormur died some years later from natural causes and left his estates to his son, Guðmundur.
-Guðmundur had become friends with Axlar-Björn during his employment, and gifted him a farm called Öxl in the Breidavik region of Snæfellsnes.
+Guðmundur had become friends with Axlar-Björn during his employment and gifted him a farm called Öxl in the Breidavik region of Snæfellsnes.
 Axlar-Björn took residence there with his wife, Þórdís Ólafsdóttir.

 Many legends have been written about Björn and his malice.
 However, these were recorded 250–300 years after the time of the execution.
 His story is interwoven with legends and full of folkloric motifs.
 The accounts differ on the motives, modus operandi, number of victims, and events that led to the arrest of Axlar-Björn.
 The most common claims are that he killed either nine or eighteen people.
-The victims were travellers and farmhands that came to Öxl looking for work; some versions say that he hacked them with his axe, and others that he drowned them.
+The victims were travellers and farmhands who came to Öxl looking for work; some versions say that he hacked them with his axe, and others that he drowned them.
 Local suspicions about Axlar-Björn grew as people disappeared in the area, while his horses and other possessions increased, but he was safe because of the protection given to him by Guðmundur.